SmartMobilityAlgorithms/GettingStarted/README.md

 This is one of the pillars of Python programming and scientific computing besides numpy and scipy.
 Its main and only goal is supporting graphs data structures and the associated algorithms like shortest path and networks flow and optimization. `osmnx` returns the map as `networkx` network so it is possible to use all the library's functionalities on the maps obtained from OSM.
 Networkx has books written explaining its API's and we wholeheartedly recommend [Complex Network Analysis in Python: Recognize - Construct - Visualize - Analyze - Interpret](https://www.amazon.com/Complex-Network-Analysis-Python-Recognize/dp/1680502697) if you want to dive into it.
 Information about `networkx` is also available [here](https://networkx.github.io/).

+### osrm

+Sometimes in a lot of problems, you are not concerned about finding the route between two places and want to have the routes as given.
+[OSRM](http://project-osrm.org/) does exactly that; it is a routing engine with an API that you would feed with coordinates and gives you the fastest route between them.
+It has other useful capabilities like doing travelling salesman and solving all pairs shortest path.

+### geopandas

+It is an extension to pandas to handle geospatial data by extending the datatypes of pandas and be able to query and manipulate spatial data otherwise you would need to deal with [spatial databases](https://en.wikipedia.org/wiki/Spatial_database) for these operations, like how to properly and efficiently represent polygons and curved lines and query them without much overhead (for database folks, the indexing of spatial data is different than normal data).

+### shapely

+It provides us with datatypes to represent geometric objects that geopandas exploit to represent spatial data.

+### nominatim

+It is used to look up a location from a textual description (the official website description).
+This is called geocoding and decoding which is translating address of a location to its coordinates.

 ### visualization libraries

 There are <b>many</b> libraries for visualization, but we are mainly using [folium](https://python-visualization.github.io/folium/) and [ipyleaflet](https://ipyleaflet.readthedocs.io/en/latest/) and both of them are just wrapper around [leaflet.js](https://github.com/Leaflet/Leaflet) which is the go-to library for any kind of map visualization in almost all web and mobile applications.